+There is a community of the confidence in the form of

-Characteristics Cell PouchTM Portal Vein Transplant
+Characteristics Cell Pouch TM Portal Vein Transplant

 Reduced Islet Mass yes no

 Tissue matrix to house islets yes no

 Vascularized Islets yes no

 Retrievable site yes no

 Future stem cell technologies yes no

 Minimally invasive site yes no

-Elimination of liver associated yes no
+Elimination of liver associated toxicities yes no

-toxicities

 Elimination of IBMIR yes no

-In our human clinical trial, subjects have been implanted with the Cell PouchTM, which is allowed to incorporate with tissue and microvessels prior to transplantation of donor human islets.
-In this first-in-human study in a small group of patients, to prevent islet graft rejection, patients have been treated with the state of the art standard of care Alemtuzumab-induction protocol and provided maintenance immunosuppression.
+In our first in human clinical evaluation, subjects have been implanted with the Cell PouchTM, which is allowed to incorporate with tissue and microvessels prior to transplantation of donor human islets.
+In this first-in-human study in a small group of patients, to prevent islet graft rejection, patients were treated with the state of the art standard of care Alemtuzumab-induction protocol and provided maintenance immunosuppression.

-Based on the encouraging results from this study and our other preclinical studies, we believe Sernova's Cell PouchTM may form a suitable environment for the survival and function of multiple types of therapeutic cells for a range of diseases.
+Based on the encouraging results from this study and our preclinical studies, we believe Sernova's Cell PouchTM may form a suitable environment for the survival and function of multiple types of therapeutic cells for a range of diseases.

 With these initial findings, we have established a collaboration through a grant from JDRF to continue human clinical evaluation of the Cell PouchTM with human donor islets in the United States.
-Furthermore, we have filed documents to initiate a human clinical study in the United States and have received FDA clearance to begin this study.
-The study will be initiated following institutional review board clearance, and patients are planned to be enrolled in the study during 2018.
+Furthermore, we have filed documents to initiate a human clinical study in the United States and have received FDA clearance and IRB approval to begin this study at the University of Chicago under the principal investigator, Dr. Piotr Witkowski.